MicrosoftDocs/Hololens/hololens/hololens-identity.md

 ## Using single sign-on within an app

 As an app developer, you can take advantage of linked identities on HoloLens by using the [Windows Account Manager APIs](https://docs.microsoft.com/uwp/api/Windows.Security.Authentication.Web.Core), just as you would on other Windows devices.
-Some code samples for these APIs are available [here](https://go.microsoft.com/fwlink/p/?LinkId=620621).
+Some code samples for these APIs are available on GitHub: [Web account management sample](https://go.microsoft.com/fwlink/p/?LinkId=620621).

 Any account interrupts that might occur, such as requesting user consent for account information, two-factor authentication, and so forth, must be handled when the app requests an authentication token.